MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 04/02-MiniLab_Enable Azure AD Self-Service Password Reset.md

 # Mini-lab: Enable Azure AD Self-Service Password Reset

-Azure Active Directory (Azure AD) self-service password reset (SSPR) gives users the ability to change or reset their password, with no administrator or help desk involvement.
+Azure Active Directory (Azure AD) self-service password reset (SSPR) gives users the ability to change or reset their password with no administrator or help desk involvement.
 If a user's account is locked or they forget their password, they can follow prompts to unblock themselves and get back to work.
 This ability reduces help desk calls and loss of productivity when a user can't sign in to their device or an application.

 This topic demonstrates how to enable self-service password reset.